surya-sk/bulls-and-cows/README.md

 All feedback, especially constructive, is appreciated.
 To report bugs or request features, create an issue on GitHub or [email me](mailto:surya.sk05@outlook.com) if you don't have a GitHub account.
 Please be as specific as possible when creating issues and be sure to provide steps to reproduce when reporting bugs.
 PRs are welcome.

 ## Logic
-The game read a list of 1000 common English words, filtering the isograms, stores them in an array and gives the user a random isogram to guess.
-The hints are displayed at two random palces in the word.
+The game reads a list of 1000 common English words, filters the isograms from them, stores them in an array and gives the user a random isogram to guess.
+The hints are displayed at two random places in the word.
 Guesses are checked for length and accuracy.
 The player is given an option to skip a word if they choose to, which restarts the game loop.
 Repeating words are possible at this stage, however.
+The game also keeps track of the number of rights, wrongs and skips in a single game session.